 Like the tremendous marlin run off of Playa Carillo the last couple of years and the bad boy “El Nino” that had most of the world in a tailspin but those are typically the guidelines I recommend to people when asking where and when should they go fishing on the Pacific.
 Now let me give you some more details:

-Bat Island to Cabo Blanco
+Bat Islands to Cabo Blanco

 Fishing in Costa Rica along the Nicoya Peninsula in the province of Guanacaste offers traveling anglers a diverse selection of fishing opportunities.